vmware-tanzu-labs/yaml-overlay-tool/README.md

                         reviewing how they were rendered prior to a full run of yot.
 Equivalent to a dry-run.
-Exits with return code 0 prior to processing instructions
+Exits with return code 0 prior to processing instructions -l LOG_FILE, --log-file LOG_FILE
+                        debug log file output path.
+Where to output the log to.
+Defaults to ./yot.log
+  -V, --log-verbosity   Log level verbosity (-V for critical, -VV for error,
+                        -VVV for warning, -VVVV for info, -VVVVV for debug).
+                        Defaults to -VVV (warning and above)
 ```

 ### Example Usage